01 of 13

 Day 3, Afternoon: Gritty Pigalle and Arty Montmartre

-Leg 3 of day 3 is here-- you're nearing the finish line.
+You're nearing the finish line of day three.
 This part of the tour takes you westward from Belleville to Pigalle, home of the Moulin Rouge, and another decidedly modern, gritty part of the city.
 You then climb the hill (yes, another hill!) to picturesque Montmartre.

 Directions: From Metro Pere-Lachaise, Menilmontant or Belleville (depending on where you had lunch), take line 2 to the Blanche station.
 Exit on Boulevard de Clichy.